-This year’s sessions, selected from submissions from across the GME community, focus on topics that improve the quality of residency programs and are attentive to improving both physician well-being and the education of residents.
-Some of the highlights include advanced Milestones and assessment, feedback techniques, the use of simulation to enhance education and patient safety, the continued incorporation of quality improvement into residency education, health care disparities, and resident wellness.
+This year’s sessions, selected from submissions from the GME community across the world, will focus on topics that improve the quality of residency and fellowship programs and spark innovation in all facets of GME.
+Highlights include Milestones and assessment, feedback techniques, resident remediation, the continued incorporation of quality improvement into residency education, osteopathic topics, physician well-being, and many others.

-The 2015 Annual Educational Conference broke previous attendance records, at approximately 3500 participants.
-We hope our success will continue this year.
-This conference promotes opportunities to learn from the innovation and creativity happening throughout the GME community, inspiring us to create the educational environment in which the next generation of physicians will be trained to serve the public.
+This year’s Marvin R. Dunn Keynote speaker is Dr. Kelly Skeff, who is one of the most dynamic and innovative leaders in the areas of faculty development and well-being.
+This conference promotes opportunities to learn from the innovation and creativity occurring throughout the GME community, inspiring the creation of the educational environment in which the next generation of physicians is trained to serve the public.

-Join us, as we forge ahead and continue to build a strong community of learning filled with innovation and compassion.
+Join us as we continue to build a strong learning community filled with innovation and compassion.

 Timothy P. Brigham, MDiv, PhD